pivotal/docs-tap/cloud-native-runtimes/how-to-guides/observability.hbs.md

 1. VMware recommends that you add any integrations to the `ConfigMap` in your Knative Serving namespace.
 Follow the logging configuration steps in the Fluent Bit documentation to create the `Namespace`, `ServiceAccount`, `Role`, `RoleBinding`, and `ConfigMap`.
 To view these steps, see the [Fluent Bit documentation](https://docs.fluentbit.io/manual/installation/kubernetes#installation).

-2. If you are using TMC, vSphere with Tanzu, or Tanzu Kubernetes Cluster to manage your cloud native environment, create a role binding in the Kubernetes namespace where your integration is deployed to grant permission for privileged Fluent Bit containers.
+2. If you are using TMC, vSphere with Tanzu, or Tanzu Kubernetes Cluster to manage your cloud-native environment, create a role binding in the Kubernetes namespace where your integration is deployed to grant permission for privileged Fluent Bit containers.
    For information about creating a role binding on a Tanzu platform, see [Add a Role Binding](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-DBC3FF6D-F206-4047-8F21-ED8154A7537D.html).